Samoreilly/java-damero/README.md

 # Kafka Damero

 Kafka Damero is a Spring Boot library that makes working with Kafka listeners easier.
-It adds automatic retry logic, dead letter queue handling, circuit breaker support, and metrics tracking with minimal configuration.
-The library is designed to be user friendly and requires only a simple annotation to get started.
+It adds automatic retry logic, dead letter queue handling, circuit breaker support, and metrics tracking with zero configuration required.
+Just add the dependency and use the annotation and the library handles everything else.

 ## Status